AliceO2Group/AliceO2/run/SimExamples/AliRoot_Hijing/README.md

 # IMPORTANT
 To run this example you need to load an AliRoot package compatible with the O2. for more details, https://alice.its.cern.ch/jira/browse/AOGM-246

+AliRoot needs to be loaded **after** O2 in the following sense:
+`alienv enter O2/latest,AliRoot/latest`
+The other order may show unresolved symbol problems.